- Cost & Aid

 - Visit UWGB

 Once you get your acceptance package in the mail, you will find your username and password inside.
 These are the keys to your UWGB journey, and that journey begins now.
+Here is how you can use them:

 Your Next Steps